bopopescu/fuzzybritches/README.md

 • <B>PSMC Maintenance</B> (Maintenance Program)<BR>
 • <B>Various Skins - see below</B> (Usually forked from the Aeon-nox Sylvo v7.0.1 skin)<BR>

-• The Fuzzy Britches addon has been ported and patched together from various other Exodus type addons, including Covenant, Incursion, Numbers.
+• The Fuzzy Britches addon has been ported and patched together from various other Exodus type addons.
 Please give credit to their respective developers. <B>Make sure to read NEWS section for best results!</B>

 • The Kids Cove addon is a Jen type addon just for kids and include tons of old and new cartoons, anime and many old TV classic shows.
 Again, please give credit the JEN developers.